Stormbase/django-cookiecutter/{{cookiecutter.project_slug}}/script/readme.md

 [`script/setup`](setup) is used to recreate the database and migrate it for you.

-This depends on the `createdb` and `dropdb` exectubles having access to your Postgres installation.
+This depends on the `createdb` and `dropdb` executables having access to your Postgres installation.

 #### <a name="setup-troubleshooting">Troubleshooting</a>